-The Australian Postgraduate Awards (APA) (L, R)
+The Australian Postgraduate Awards (APA) (L,R)

-- \$15,637 pa.
+- \$15,888 pa (1998 rate).
 Other allowances may also be paid. - Up to 2 years for a Masters, 3 years for a PhD degree.
-PhD students may apply for up to 6 months extension in certain circumstances.
+PhD students may apply for up to 6 months extension in certain circumstances

 Applicants must have graduated, or be proposing to graduate in the current academic year, with Honours 1 or equivalent.
 The scholarships are available to undertake a Masters by Research or PhD.
-Students with Permanent Resident status must have lived in Australia continuously for 12 months.
-Applications close in late October.
+Students with Permanent Resident status should normally have lived in Australia continuously for 12 months.
+Applications close late October.